 Homework supports pupils to make good or better progress through becoming independent learners, meeting deadlines and both retrieving and recalling key knowledge.

-Pupils will be given knowledge quizzes or tests to check on how well they can recall knowledge they have learnt from completing their homework and a spelling test.
+Pupils will be given knowledge quizzes or tests to check on how well they can recall knowledge they have learnt from completing their homework and possibly a spelling test.
 Pupils may also be given an exam question to answer that tests their knowledge.

 Class Charts is the platform through which teachers will record details of the homework set, hours taken to complete and date it is due in.
 We use Class Charts because parents can access it and in turn support their child with organisation.

 Some subjects will use on line platforms for pupils to complete homework each week:

 Please note we are currently reviewing the online platforms that other subjects use.

 Teachers are able to monitor student progress via these websites and students receive instant feedback .

 Pupils will complete this in their class note book.
 If they complete homework in their Chromebook they must upload it to ClassCharts or assignments on Teams.
 Pupils must use the HW code at the top of the page if using their note or chromebook.